A platter of Chicken Spring Rolls is always a crowd favourite. Crisp, savoury, and easy to dip, they make entertaining stress-free and delicious.

 How to Make Chicken Spring Rolls

 Step 1: In a large bowl, combine the soy sauce, wine, pepper, and cornstarch.
-Add the chicken mince and mix well.
-Let it marinate for 10 minutes.
+Add the chicken mince, mix well, and let it marinate for 10 minutes.

 Frequently Asked Questions